-Ecosystem Restoration, Assessment, and Modeling (ERAM)
+Ecosystem Assessment and Modeling (EAM)

-Current projects being conducted by ERAM are:
+Current projects being conducted by EAM are:

-1. The Coastal Ecosystem Services in South Florida (COCA) seeks to develop decision suport tools to explore the effect of urbanization on the sustainability of ecosystem service production under future the climate change scenarios.
+1. The Coastal Ecosystem Services in South Florida (COCA) seeks to develop decision support tools to explore the effect of urbanization on the sustainability of ecosystem service production under future the climate change scenarios.

 2. The Gulf of Mexico Integrated Ecosystem Assessment (GoM-IEA) provides the scientific syntheses, analyses, and models necessary to inform EBM throughout the Gulf of Mexico.